STAMP-project/dspot/dspot-diff-test-selection/README.md

 mvn clean eu.stamp-project:dspot-diff-test-selection:list -Dpath-dir-second-version="<pathToSecondVersion>"
 ```

-at the root (where your `pom.xml` is) of your project.
+at the root of your project, where your `pom.xml` is.

-Only the property `path-dir-second-version` is mandatory, see below for more information.
+Only the command-line argument `path-dir-second-version` is mandatory, see below for more information.

 ## Properties

-* `path-dir-second-version` \[mandatory\]: the path (can be relative from the root of the project) of the second version of the program.
-You should obtain it by applying the changes on this project.
+* `path-dir-second-version` \[mandatory\]: the path of the second version of the program (can be relative from the root of the project)

 * `output-format`: the kind of report you want to generate.
 Value: (CSV) (default: CSV)

-* `output-path`: the path (can be relative from the root of the project) of the output.
-The output is dependent of the `report` property
+* `output-path`: the path of the output.
+The output is dependent of the `report` property  (can be relative from the root of the project)

-* `path-to-diff`: the path (can be relative from the root of the project) of a `.diff` file containing the changes.
-If no diff is provided, Diff Test Selection will use unix diff command to compute it.

 * `module`: the relative path of the targeted module from the root of the project.